Symptoms and Causes |

 What treatments do people receive if they have COVID-19?

-Depending on the severity of your COVID infection, you may need:
+Depending on the severity of your COVID symptoms, you may need:

 Supplemental oxygen (given through tubing inserted into your nostrils).

-Mechanical ventilation (receive oxygen through a tube inserted down your trachea).
+Mechanical ventilation (oxygen through a tube inserted down your trachea).
 You are given medications to keep you comfortable and sleepy as long as you’re receiving oxygen through a ventilator.

 Extracorporeal membrane oxygenation (ECMO).
 You continue to receive treatment while a machine pumps your blood outside your body.
 It takes over the function of your body’s lungs and heart.